'We are fine': Melania Trump dismisses gossip about marriage

 Donning a pith helmet during her Nairobi stop last week, and then an "Indiana Jones"-style Panama hat while in Egypt, Melania Trump also drew fashion maven reprimands as "insensitive" to the continent's colonial history.

-Reporters should "talk about my trip and not what I wear," she scolded during the journey.
+Reporters should "talk about my trip and not what I wear," she responded during the journey.